Androz2091/instaddict/README.md

 ### Credits

-Huge thanks to all these people, without whom the development of this app would not have been possible!
+Huge thanks to all these people who agreed to share their Instagram data package for the tests, without whom the development of this app would not have been possible!

 <table>
   <tr>